Your info, payment and privacy all in one place.

 So they can help us deliver more relevant advertising to you on the Spotify Service, and help measure the effectiveness of ads.

 For example, our ad partners help us facilitate tailored advertising.
+See section ‘Your rights’ for more information on tailored advertising.

 To promote Spotify with our partners.
 We share certain User Data and Usage Data with these partners where necessary to: